 I go to the art store most weekends.
 Even if it’s just to walk around and get out of the house for a bit.
 Recently, I started noticing more paint coming in CMYK sets.
 I even came across a watercolor set like this.
 I’m currently in the middle of a painting and decided it might be fun to switch things up a bit and I grabbed a few bottles of fluid acrylics to play with.

-My whole life everyone has pushed RGB for color and I never really understood why.
-Even in art school they pushed RGB.
+My whole life everyone has pushed RYB for color and I never really understood why.
+Even in art school they pushed RYB without even really mentioning any other color models, like RGB and CMYK.
 RGB is really used for light, like televisions and monitors and smartphones.
 CMYK is used more for physical objects where light is reflected off a surface.
 That’s why you’ve probably had an inkjet printer with 4 different color cartridges.
-In CMYK, RGB are not primary colors, they’re secondary colors.
-Red, green, and blue can all be mixed from CMY.
+In CMYK, Red and Blue are not primary colors, they’re secondary colors.
+Red and blue can all be mixed from CMY.
 Okay, I’m going off onto a tangent… this isn’t the point of this post.

 I decided to use fluid acrylics for ease of measuring.
 I’ll be using blunt needles to suck up some acrylic right out of the bottle.
 I also grabbed a palette knife and popsicle sticks to do some mixing (depending on the container I’m using) and some white paint to use as a base.
 I also grabbed (not pictured) a gel base to bulk up my mixture.